Salary vs Hourly: Everything You Need to Know

 Employees become classified by salary vs hourly, and by the kind of work they do.
 3 min read

 Differences Between Salaried and Hourly Employees

 The differences between salaried and hourly employees are outlined by different laws and policies.
-Employees are classified by salary vs. hourly and by the kind of work they do.
-A salaried employee is defined as a worked who receives a fixed amount of compensation paid weekly, bi-weekly or monthly.
+Employees are classified by salary versus hourly and by the kind of work they do.
+A salaried employee is defined as a worker who receives a fixed amount of compensation paid weekly, biweekly or monthly.
 An hourly worker receives an hourly wage for their services.
 Federal and state employment laws require a classification of salary or hourly.

 Having a salaried position often gives a worker higher status.
 It entitles a worker to a set of benefits hourly workers do not receive, such as bonuses and annual raises.
 Salaried positions are also considered more secure.